Joeyh021/PATP/README.md

 The project is built with `cargo`.

 - `cargo test` will run all the unit tests
-- `cargo run -- [emulate/assemble] <file>` will run the program
+- `cargo run -- [emulate/assemble] <file>` will run the program in your chosen mode
-- `cargo build --release` will spit out an executable which can then be run in the usul
+- `cargo build --release` will spit out an executable which can then be run in the usual way on your system of choice